disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 }
 ```

 These two encodings contain a similar amount of information.
-It is even nearly-trivial to go from a `KVstore[Context]` instance to a `KVStoreOp ~> Context` natural transformation, and vice versa:
+It is nearly-trivial to go from a `KVstore[Context]` instance to a `KVStoreOp ~> Context` natural transformation, and vice versa:

 ```scala
 trait ~>[F[_], G[_]]{